Preventing Self- and Group-Deception

 (Stop them.)
 “Let me stop you right there for a second.”

-(Identify the deception.)
+(Identify the deception in a way that isn’t threatening.)
 “You just said [x].
-However, I believe that’s inaccurate.”
+However, if I’m not mistaken, I believe that’s inaccurate.”

 (Clarify the real fact and its source.)
 “The truth, according to [source], is [state it accurately].”

 (Give them the chance to explain themselves or recover.)
-“Can we rewind to where we left off?”
+“Given that information, can we back up to where we were?”

 It’s really hard to pull this off without seeming like a jerk.
 And it’s also hard to take being called out like this without your ego smarting a little bit.